The New York State Civil Service Commission

 By law, classified service positions are in the competitive jurisdictional class, unless the CSC acts to approve placement outside of the competitive class.
 Agencies may request the CSC to place existing jobs, or create new job titles, within the exempt, non-competitive or labor classes.
 Positions in these three jurisdictional classes can be filled outside of the normal competitive examination process.

 Agencies must petition the Commission to have positions removed from the competitive jurisdictional class.
 The agencies are required to provide descriptions of the duties for each job and state their justifications for removing the positions from the competitive class.
-The Commission obtains supporting materials and analyses from the Department's Division of Staffing Services, Division of Classification and Compensation and Division of Diversity Planning and Management.
-The Commission also requests comments from the public employee organizations.
-This information assists the CSC in its decision making.
+The Commission obtains supporting materials and analyses from the Department's Division of Staffing Services and Division of Classification and Compensation.

 The Commission may, by appropriate amendment to the Rules, designate certain non-competitive class positions as confidential or policy-influencing.
 These positions are denoted in Appendix 2 with the Greek letter phi.
 Incumbents in phi-designated non-competitive class positions do not obtain tenure under §75 of the Civil Service Law (discussed below).